TikhonJelvis/RL-book/book/chapter13/chapter13.md

 ### REINFORCE Algorithm (Monte-Carlo Policy Gradient)

 Now we are ready to write our first Policy Gradient algorithm.
 As ever, the simplest algorithm is a Monte-Carlo algorithm.
-In the case of Policy Gradient, a simple Monte-Carlo calculation provides us with an algorithm known as REINFORCE, which we cover in this section.
+In the case of Policy Gradient, a simple Monte-Carlo calculation provides us with an [algorithm known as REINFORCE, due to R.J.Williams](https://people.cs.umass.edu/~barto/courses/cs687/williams92simple.pdf) [@Williams:92], which we cover in this section.

 We've already explained that we can calculate the Score function using an analytical derivative of a specified functional form for $\pi(S_t,A_t;\bm{\theta})$ for each atomic experience $(S_t, A_t, R_t, S'_t)$.
 What remains is to obtain an estimate of $Q^{\pi}(S_t,A_t)$ for each atomic experience $(S_t, A_t, R_t, S'_t)$.
 REINFORCE uses the trace experience return $G_t$ for $(S_t, A_t)$, while following policy $\pi$, as an unbiased sample of $Q^{\pi}(S_t,A_t)$.
 Thus, at every time step (i.e., at every atomic experience) in each episode, we estimate $\nabla_{\bm{\theta}} J(\bm{\theta})$ by calculating $\gamma^t \cdot (\nabla_{\bm{\theta}} \log{\pi(S_t, A_t; \bm{\theta})}) \cdot G_t$ (noting that the state occurrence probabilities and action occurrence probabilities are implicit in the trace experiences), and update the parameters $\bm{\theta}$ at the end of each episode (using each atomic experience's $\nabla_{\bm{\theta}} J(\bm{\theta})$ estimate) according to Stochastic Gradient Ascent as follows: